ApplefaceLisa/WebDev/Server-side Development with NodeJS/readme.md

     - Closures:
       - A function defined inside another function has access to all the variables declared in the outer function (outer scope).
       - The inner function will continue to have access to the variables from the outer scope even after the outer function has returned.

+  - Asynchronous programming

+  - Different kinds of Node Modules and how to use them
+    - File-based Modules
+      - user defined modules
+      - usage:
+        - require("./module_name")
+        - specify the relative path to the file

+    - Core Modules
+      - Part of core NodeJS
+      - Examples: path, fs, os, util,...
+      - usage:
+        - require("module_name")

+    - External Node modules
+      - Third-party modules
+      - Installed using NPM
+      - node_modules folder in your Node application
+      - usage:
+        - require("module_name")
+        - Looks for external modules in
+          - ./node_modules, ../node_modules, ../../node_modules,etc
+          - Up the folder hierarchy until the module is found

 ### Node and HTTP